simonw/datasette-basemap/README.md

 ## Usage

-This plugin will make a `basemap` database available containing OpenStreetMap tiles in the [mbtiles](https://github.com/mapbox/mbtiles-spec) format.
+This plugin will make a `basemap` database available containing OpenStreetMap tiles for zoom levels 0-6 in the [mbtiles](https://github.com/mapbox/mbtiles-spec) format.
 It is designed for use with the [datasette-tiles](https://datasette.io/plugins/datasette-tiles) tile server plugin.

 ## Demo